 44 Pages Posted: 10 Sep 2014 Last revised: 9 Feb 2018

-Strong consistency and weak distributional convergence to highly non-Gaussian limits are established for closed-form, two stage least squares (TSLS) estimators for a class of ARCH(p) models.
-Conditions for these results include (relatively) mild moment existence criteria that are supported empirically by many (high frequency) financial returns.
-These conditions are not shared by competing closed-form estimators like OLS.
-Identification of these TSLS estimators depends on asymmetry, either in the model's rescaled errors or in the conditional variance function.
-Monte Carlo studies reveal TSLS estimation to sizably outperform quasi maximum likelihood estimation in (relatively) small samples.
-This outperformance is most pronounced when returns are heavily skewed.
+Strong consistency and (weak) distributional convergence to highly non-Gaussian limits are established for closed-form, two stage least squares (TSLS) estimators for a class of ARCH(p) models, with special attention paid to the ARCH(1) and Threshold ARCH(1) cases.
+Conditions for these results include (relatively) mild moment existence criteria that enjoy empirical support among many financial returns.
+These conditions are not shared by competing estimators like OLS.
+Identification of the TSLS estimators depends on asymmetry, either in the model's rescaled errors or in the conditional variance function.
+Monte Carlo studies reveal TSLS estimation can sizably outperform quasi maximum likelihood (QML) and compare favorably to recently proposed two step estimators designed to enhance the efficiency of QML.

 JEL Classification: C13, C22, C58